Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample11_MockingClientTypes.md

         PartitionEvent samplePartitionEvent = new PartitionEvent(partitionContext, eventData);
         List<PartitionEvent> partitionEventList = new List<PartitionEvent> { samplePartitionEvent };

-        // IAsyncEnumerable types can only be returned by async functions, use this await statement to
+        // IAsyncEnumerable types can only be returned by async functions, use this no-op await statement to
-        // synthetically make this method async.
+        // force the method to be async.

         await Task.Yield();

-        // Yield statements allow methods to emit multiple outputs, and in async methods, over time.
+        // Yield statements allow methods to emit multiple outputs.
+In async methods this can be over time.

         yield return samplePartitionEvent;
     }